Identification of Lady Bugs

 Recommended Products: Residual Insecticides, Aerosols,

-Cyper WP is an order less product just like the D-Fense SC but will leave a visible residue seen against dark surfaces
+Cyper WP is an odor less product just like D-Fense SC, but will leave a visible residue seen against dark surfaces

 Spray with the residual insecticides around eaves, attic

 vents, windows, doors, under-fascia lips, soffits, siding(including under

 lips) and any other possible points of entry, concentrating on the south

 and the southwest sides .

 Spray with fan pattern from a garden

 Spraying the southern and western walls is helpful when lady bug